 Whether there have been any past or are any present events that are known that may adversely affect the supplier’s ability to provide the requirements to Liberty’s Energy Service customers.

 Liberty will evaluate the NH-RPS Compliance bids only for the Load Block winning Respondents.
-Liberty will accept the NH-RPS Compliance bid if it is at or less than the available market prices.
+Liberty will evaluate the NH-RPS Compliance bid with consideration given to current market prices and/or alternative compliance payment price.

 Credit Requirements